adeeb0407/Techwondoe-Assigniment/README.md

 - Import into your MySQL Workbench or whichever Framwork You are using (Exported from MYSQL Workbench)

-- The Tables have a predefined Schema named `techwondoe`.
+- The Tables have a predefined Schema named `techwondo`.

 - There should be 2 tables one for the reviews content named `reviews`  and other for jwt and auth named `users`